pur-wanto/pur-wanto/README.md

 [![GitHub followers](https://img.shields.io/github/followers/ipunkz11?label=Follow&style=social)](https://github.com/ipunkz11)

 Welcome to my GitHub profile!
 I'm a passionate developer from Indonesia.
-I love working on a variety of projects, from web applications to mobile apps.
-Here are some things you might want to know about me:
+I love working on a variety of projects.Here are some things you might want to know about me:

+One area where I have particularly excelled is in using React Native.
+Since 2022, I have been working extensively with React Native to develop dynamic, responsive user interfaces that deliver a seamless user experience.
+I am highly skilled in using React Native to build complex applications, and I enjoy keeping up to date with the latest trends and updates in the framework.

+In addition to my technical skills, I am a strong communicator and collaborator, with a proven track record of working effectively in cross-functional teams.
+I am always eager to learn from others and share my knowledge and expertise to help create innovative solutions that exceed expectations.

+Overall, I am a dedicated, detail-oriented software engineer with a passion for using technology to create meaningful, impactful solutions.
+I am excited to continue developing my skills and contributing to the success of innovative projects in the field of software engineering.

 <h3> 👨🏻‍💻 About Me </h3>